Mathmode/spline-integration-IGA/README.md

   - `w`: Weight of each point.
 Stored in the same way that `x`.
   - `loss`: Loss value obtained for the quadrature rule.
 The rule is considered to be optimal if `loss < 1e-20`.

+## Installation

+There's no installation required, as all the relevant methods are implemented in a single module.
+Still, there are some dependencies required that may be installed with the following command:

+`$ pip install -r requirements.txt`

+while `pandas` and `matplotlib` are set as requirements, they are only needed to run the interactive Jupyter Notebook `Spline Integration.ipynb`.
+They can be ignored to use the functionality in `splinequadrature.py`.

 ## License
 This software is licensed under the GPL-v3 license.